Thomas and The Way

 Underneath, this statement questions each person’s true intent.

-In Jesus’ times we have the Pharisees and scribes always trying to produce a conundrum, a riddle, for Jesus to explain or unravel.
+In Jesus’ times, the Pharisees and scribes always try to produce a conundrum or riddle for Jesus to explain or unravel.
 These confrontations almost always concerned the law.
-Speaking elemental values to such people seldom works.
-Likewise, when the truth is revealed about self, we often respond like the Pharisees and provide an intellectual defense for our actions, or become negative and justify ourselves.
-Without even mentioning the frailty of human beings always wanting to be right, Jesus offers a spiritual solution, revealed in the Parable of the Prodigal Son, the Pearl of Great Price, Sowing in Good Soil, and other similar parables.
+Speaking to the spirit behind the law just made the Pharisees angry.
+Likewise, when the truth is revealed about the Self, we often respond like the Pharisees and provide an intellectual defense for our actions or become hostile and justify ourselves.
+Without even mentioning the frailty of human beings always wanting to be correct, Jesus offers a spiritual solution, revealed in the Parable of the Prodigal Son, the Pearl of Great Price, Sowing in Good Soil, and other similar parables.

-(7) “Keep asking, and it will be given to you; keep seeking, and you will find; keep knocking, and the door will be opened to you.
+(7) “Keep asking, and it will be given to you; keep seeking, and you will find; keep knocking, and the door will open.
 (8) For everyone who keeps asking receives; he who keeps seeking finds; and to him who keeps knocking, the door will be opened.”

 For what is each person seeking?
 What are they asking about?
 Which door are they knocking upon?